24

 blog

 Every April, Copenhagen transforms into a pink wonderland as thousands of cherry blossom trees bloom, creating a stunning contrast against the blue sky and green grass.
-This is when the Sakura Festival, also known as the Cherry Blossom Festival, takes place - an event that attracts both locals and tourists eager to experience the beauty of nature and the richness of Japanese culture.
+This is when the Sakura Festival, also known as the Cherry Blossom Festival, takes place.
+It is an event that attracts both locals and tourists eager to experience the beauty of nature and the richness of Japanese culture.

 Cherry Blossom Trees of Copenhagen